luanesant/luanesant/README.md

 - 🐶 I have 5 dogs (female), their names are: Ada, Jade, Maggie, Mila and Minnie (🦮🐕‍🦺🐩🐕🐕‍🦺)
 ### Others
 - 💻 I'm currently developing on Swift and SwiftUI.
-- 🧠 I'm currently learning RXSwift and technologies to WatchOS.
+- 🧠 I'm currently learning RxSwift and technologies to WatchOS.
 - ⚙️ I also like to work with other languages: Objective - C, C #, C / C ++, JAVA etc.

 ### Find me!